joshmorgan1000/UTKH/src/README.md

 Requirements: npm, node

+From the root directory of this project:
 ```
 npm install
 npm run build
 ```
+Artifacts will be produced in the `dist/` directory.
 Simply copy the index.html, bundle.js, and background.jpg to your web directory.

 Alternatively, you can just run:
 ```
 npx serve dist
 ```
 And view the "magic" locally.

 Eventually computer simulations will be built in to the code.